 My husband works for a company that does peer reviews.
 In addition to an annual performance review from managers and supervisors, my husband receives an assessment of interpersonal skills from his peers.

 Together the two give him a combined perspective of what managers and peers think about his teamwork, communication, and leadership potential.
-It is intended to create balance among different perspectives.
+It is intended to create balance among different points of view.
 Without input from other people, it’s hard to tell if you’re succeeding, or how you can improve.
 Knowing this is such an incredible tool in the workplace, I wondered if it was something that would be useful in our home.

 I was curious about what my children thought of my husband and me as parents.
 Is there something that they need from us that we are not providing?
-Not in terms of material things but love, grace, or affection?
+Not in material things but love, grace, or affection?
 Each child is wired differently and processes a unique personality.
 They have various love languages, so even though we think we might be loving them well, they may not think so.